gistya/scripts/docs/gui/gm-editor.rst

     `gui/gm-editor` as usual when the game is frozen.
 The black background will disappear when the last `gui/gm-editor` window that was opened with the ``--freeze`` option is dismissed.
+``--no-stringification``
+    Don't attempt to provide helpful string representations of potentially unsafe fields like language_name when browsing the data structures.
+Specify this option when you know you will be browsing garbage data that could lead to crashes if accessed for stringification.

 Screenshot
 ----------